Your Account:

 Financial

-This type of audit examines the accounting and reporting of financial transactions to determine financial data's fairness, accuracy, and reliability.
+This audit assesses the fairness, accuracy, and reliability of financial transaction accounting and reporting.
 CSUSM's external financial auditors, KPMG, perform this audit in coordination with Business & Financial Services.

 Internal Control